sweattep/ancient_quotes/README.md

 >Cleanse yourself before your own eyes lest another cleanse you.

+>Strengthen the limp hands and steady the feeble knees!

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.

 >The extinction of evil desire is the highest religion